Images of Flea Bite (4)

-Prescription-strength mid- or high-potency topical corticosteroids can alleviate the severe itch.
+Prescription-strength mid-potency topical corticosteroids can alleviate the severe itch associated with flea bites.

-Antihistamines may be prescribed for the relief of the itching.
-Be aware that some antihistamines cause drowsiness.
+Antihistamines such as hydroxyzine (eg, Vistaril) may be prescribed for the relief of the itching.

 Oral antibiotics may be necessary if secondary bacterial infection develops.

-- The bites become infected due to scratching
+- The bites become infected, such as due to scratching.

 - Blisters form in reaction to flea bites.

 - Bites do not resolve in a few weeks.